serrif/website/main/docs/introduction.md

 Join us using the version that is favorite to you; from `1.8` to `1.13`.
 As the game updates, our support for older versions may change.

 ### Communication
-Besides the chat, other forms of in-game communication can be utilized, with additional features, though a variety of different commands.
+Besides the chat, we offer other features to take advantage of messaging, with additional features, though a variety of different commands.
 We use the <a class="usa-external_link" href="http://wiki.mc-ess.net/wiki/Command_Reference">Essentials</a> features library along with several other plugins for additional functionality.

  * `/me <text>` - Globally announces the specified text.
 Supports formatting codes.
  * `/msg <user> <text>` - Privately sends a message (`<text>`) to another member (`<user>`).